adammhaile/PlotDevice/README.md

 - 3 shells / 3 top & bottom lasers
 - 25% Grid Infill
 - Top & Bottom layers Rectilinear Infill
+- NO SUPPORT.
+None of the components will require any support.

 Any other settings would depend on your particular filament and printer capability but we recommend using high quality filament with consistent diameter.
 I are partial to Printed Solid, Atomic or Prusa brands.